 Dependent and independent samples

-What is actually the difference between a dependent and an independent sample (paired or unpaired samples)?
+What is the difference between a dependent sample and an independent sample?
 And why is it important to know the difference?
-Whether the data are from a dependent or independent sample determines which hypothesis test is used.
+Whether the data at hand are from a dependent or an independent sample determines which hypothesis test is used.

-If your data are independent, for example, a t-test for independent samples is calculated or an analysis of variance without repeated measures.
-If your data are dependent, for example, a t-test for dependent samples or an ANOVA with measurement repetitions is calculated.
+If your data are independent, for example, an independent samples t-test or an ANOVA without repeated measures is calculated.
+If your data are dependent, a t-test for dependent samples or an ANOVA with repeated measures is calculated.

-Let's say you want to find out if vacations have an impact on people's stress levels.
-To find out, you have created a small online survey on datatab.de, with which you measure the stress level of people.
-With the survey you ask people before and after their vacation about their stress level.
-Now there are two possibilities:
+Let's say you want to find out whether holidays have an effect on people's stress levels.
+To find out, you have created a small online survey on datatab.net that allows you to measure people's stress levels.
+In the survey, you ask people about their stress levels before and after their holiday.
+You now have two options:

-In the left case, you would have an independent sample, because the people you interviewed before the vacation have nothing to do with the people you interviewed after the vacation.
+In the left case you would have an independent sample, because the people you interviewed before the holiday have nothing to do with the people you interviewed after the holiday.

-In the right case, you would then have a dependent sample, we survey people before the vacation and survey the same people after the vacation, so the measurements are always in pairs.
-This is the preferred solution in this research question!
+In the right case you would have a dependent sample, you would interview people before the holiday and interview the same people after the holiday, so the measures are always available in pairs.
+In this case, this is the preferred solution for this research question!

 Dependent sample

-In a dependent sample (or paired sample), the measured values are connected.
-For example, if a sample is drawn of people who have knee surgery and the people in the sample are each interviewed before and after the surgery, it is a dependent sample.
-This is the case because the same person was interviewed at two points in time.
+In a dependent sample, the measures are related.
+For example, if you take a sample of people who have had a knee operation and interview them before and after the operation, this is a dependent sample.
+This is because the same person was interviewed at two different times.

-Of course, there does not necessarily have to be a before-after relationship that is to be investigated.
+Of course, there does not necessarily need to be a before-and-after relationship to be studied.

-A dependent sample also exists if, for example, you want to test whether a new type of baseball bat has an influence on the striking characteristics and the same people play once with the old and once with the new bat.
-Then the measured values are also available in pairs, each player has used both bats and there are therefore two measured values from each player.
+For example, if you want to investigate whether a new baseball bat has an effect on batting performance, and the same people play once with the old bat and once with the new one, then you have a dependent sample.
+In this case, the measurements are also available in pairs, each player has used both bats, so there are two measurements for each player.

-And it doesn't have to be the same person either.
-For example, if you wanted to find out whether in a relationship between women and men, women do more gardening than men, you would also have a dependent sample.
-You would have two measurements each, always in pairs, always one woman and one man.
+And it does not have to be the same person.
+For example, if you wanted to find out whether, in a relationship between men and women, women do more gardening than men, you would also have a dependent sample.
+You would have two measures that always go together in pairs, always one woman and one man.

 Independent sample

-In independent samples (or unpaired sample), the values come from two or more different groups.
-For example, if the group of men and the group of women are asked about their income, independent samples exist.
+In independent samples, the values come from two or more different groups.
+For example, if the men's group and the women's group are asked about their income, independent samples exist.
 In this case, a person from one sample cannot be assigned to a person from the other sample.

 More than two dependent or independent samples

-Of course, in the case of independent and dependent samples, there can also be more than two samples.
-The important thing is that in the case of an independent sample, the individual groups or samples have nothing to do with each other, and in the case of a dependent sample, a respondent is present in all groups.
+Of course, in the case of independent and dependent sampling, there can be more than two samples.
+The important thing is that in the case of independent sampling, the individual groups or samples have nothing to do with each other, and in the case of dependent sampling, a respondent appears in all groups.

 Hypothesis testing for dependent and independent samples

 In general, there is always a hypothesis test for independent samples and a counterpart for dependent samples.
-Instead of the term dependent and independent, paired and unpaired are often used in the case of analysis of variance with and without repeated measures, and paired and unpaired in the case of the t-test.
+Instead of the term dependent and independent, paired and unpaired are often used in the case of analysis of variance with and without repeated measures, as well as in the case of the t-test.

 In DATAtab you can choose with one click whether you want to calculate the respective hypothesis test for dependent or independent samples.